prabhatshukla605/news_app/README.md

 # news_app
-<h3>Clone the project and then run npm install after that run npm run dev the.</h3>
+<h3>Clone the project and then run npm install after that run npm run dev.</h3>